-Church Staff Positions: Education in a church setting is provided for the student in a congregation where there is an installed pastor trained in supervision and willing to partner with the faculty of the Practical Theology in Congregations (PTC) course.
+Church Staff Positions: Education in a church setting is provided for the student in a congregation where there is an installed pastor trained in supervision.
 The congregational position provides experience in a broad range of pastoral work including worship leadership, preaching, pastoral care, mission, Christian education, youth ministry and administration.
 Because such positions require biblical, theological and pastoral knowledge and skills, these positions are open only to second- and third-year students.

 Church Supply Positions: Students serving as full- or part-time pastors in a congregation are required to engage in a year of Field Education with supervision.
-Their place of ministry may be used as the site for Practical Theology in Congregations.
 They will be required to work with a supervisor approved by the Field Education office.
-After successfully completing the two units of PTC and supervised ministry, the student may be given two additional Field Education units for previous ministry.
+After successfully completing the two units of supervised ministry, the student may apply for two additional Field Education units for previous ministry.